 We can also utilize the SUMPRODUCT function to sum multiple columns based on multiple criteria.
 Here, we will take two criteria and use them to get the sum of multiple columns.
 To understand the process, follow the steps carefully.

-• To check whether the SUM function finds the solution or not, we take co and West Hollywood.
+- To check whether the SUMPRODUCT function finds the solution or not, we take Alibaba.co as the supplier and West Hollywood as the city.

-Read More: How to Use SUMIF Function Across Multiple Columns in Excel
+Read More: How to SUMIF for Multiple Criteria Across Different Sheet in Excel

 2 Ways to Sum Multiple Columns Based on Single Criteria in Excel